ditatteda01/doc/Tutorial_CICD_with_DockerImage.md

 # push the previous success commit to over write the bad one
 git push origin main
 ```
+Go back to GitHub repo and see the pipeline, the result should be successful now.

 Note that you can also run the command `git log --oneline` to see the hash of the bad commitment.
 For example, the output may look like `abcde12 test: add failing test`.
 Then you may revert the commit by running
 ```bash
 git revert abcde12
 ```

-### 9.6 See the Fixed Pipeline
-Go to GitHub Actions and see the pipeline, which shall be successful now.

 ---